lakipop/Slide-Text-Extractor/GUIDE.md

 ### Part 5: Run the Script

 You are now ready to process your images!
 All configuration is done in the `.env` file.

+**Option A: One-Click Run (Windows - Recommended)**

+Simply double-click the `RUN.bat` file in the project folder.
+The script will:
+*   Activate the virtual environment automatically
+*   Check your configuration
+*   Run the script and show progress
+*   Display a completion message when done

+**Option B: Manual Run (All Platforms)**

 1. Make sure your virtual environment is still active (`(venv)` is visible in your terminal).
 2. Run the script from the project's root directory: